optakt/optakt.github.io/content/flare/consensus.md

 Typically, clients are external to the network nodes and emit transactions that need to be agreed upon.

 Nodes in the network maintain an asymmetric signature scheme and all others can authentically verify their messages via public keys.
-Blockmania keep consistent blocks history using a DAG structure, that is subsequently interpreted by each node separately.
+Blockmania keeps consistent blocks history using a DAG structure, that is subsequently interpreted by each node separately.

 The basic inter-node network operation in Blockmania consists of each node periodically broadcasting a block to all other nodes.
 The nodes are loosely synchronized, using a [byzantine clock synchronization](https://lamport.azurewebsites.net/pubs/clocks2.pdf) and emit blocks at regular intervals.